 Webb’s novels disturbingly and consistently — indeed, almost uniformly — portray women as servile, subordinate, inept, incompetent, promiscuous, perverted, or some combination of these.
 In novel after novel, Webb assigns his female characters base, negative characteristics.
-In thousands of pages of fiction penned by Webb, there are few if any strong, admirable women or positive female role models. — Press release issued by Sen. George Allen (R-Va), regarding the writing of his Democratic challenger, Jim Webb. —Allen’s Revenge: Exploses Underage Sex Scenes in Opponent’s Novels (Drudge Report)
+In thousands of pages of fiction penned by Webb, there are few if any strong, admirable women or positive female role models. — Press release issued by Sen. George Allen (R-Va), regarding the writing of his Democratic challenger, Jim Webb. —Allen’s Revenge: Exposes Underage Sex Scenes in Opponent’s Novels (Drudge Report)

 The page on the Drudge Report will probably expire eventually, but by then there will likely be other pages that cover the same content.